trueharmonyalan/seatsight/README.md

 - Application For Mobile : Native android app developed using Kotlin

 ## How its work
-The sytem is interconnected with these tech using RESTapi and FastApi.
+The sytem is interconnected with RESTapi and FastApi.
 Postgres is used as the database.